2022–23 UEFA Nations League: Format

 The 55 UEFA national teams were divided into four leagues, with Leagues A, B, and C featuring 16 teams each, divided into four groups of four teams.
 League D featured seven teams divided into two groups, with one containing four teams and the other containing three.
 The teams were allocated to leagues based on the 2020–21 UEFA Nations League overall ranking.
 Each team played six matches within their group, except for one group in League D which played four, using the home-and-away round-robin format in June (four matchdays) and September 2022 (two matchdays).

 In the top division, League A, teams competed to become the UEFA Nations League champions.
 The four group winners of League A qualified for the Nations League Finals in June 2023, which was played in a knockout format, consisting of the semi-finals, third place play-off, and final.
 The semi-final pairings were determined using a draw.
 The host country was selected among the four qualified teams by the UEFA Executive Committee, with the winners of the final crowned as the Nations League champions.

 Teams also competed for promotion and relegation to a higher or lower league.
 The group winners in Leagues B, C, and D were promoted, while the last-placed teams of each group in Leagues A and B were relegated.
 As League C had four groups while League D had only two, the League C team that was to be relegated was determined by relegation play-outs in March 2024.

 Originally, the play-outs would have involved all four of the fourth-placed League C teams, with the two losers being relegated to League D. However, due to the ongoing suspension of Russia from all UEFA competitions, the league allocation for the 2024–25 UEFA Nations League was changed so that only one team would be relegated to League D, ensuring that League C would still consist of 16 teams.
 Based on the Nations League overall ranking of the fourth-placed teams, the two worst-ranked teams qualified for the play-outs.

 The tie was played over two legs, with the higher-ranked team hosting the second leg.
 The team that scored more goals on aggregate over the two legs remained in League C, while the loser was relegated to League D. If the aggregate score was level, extra time was played without the away goals rule.
 If the score remained level after extra time, a penalty shoot-out was used to decide the winner.

+Tiebreakers

 Tiebreakers for group ranking

 If two or more teams in the same group were equal on points on completion of the league phase, the following tie-breaking criteria were applied: